Van L. Lawrence Fellowship

 Members of NATS wishing to apply for the fellowship should write an electronic letter of intent to The Voice Foundation along with your CV — combined into one PDF document.
 Include the area and methods of your proposed study.

-The fellowship will be awarded at 51st Annual Symposium - Care of the Professional Voice, (Date TBA) in Philadelphia.
+The fellowship will be awarded at 52nd Annual Symposium - Care of the Professional Voice, May 31-June 4, 2023, in Philadelphia.

 If you have any questions, please contact The Voice Foundation office.

 Past Van L. Lawrence Fellowship Recipients

 - 2021 - Edrie Means Weekly